AP&T is committed to protecting any personal information that you may provide to us.

 What if my Caller ID information shows up on your phone when I call you?

 Caller ID is not considered a foolproof means of verifying we are speaking to the customer of record on the account.
+The AP&T employee may call the customer back at the telephone number associated with the account on record.

 Can I, the customer set up a password to access account information?